 The open climax of the film is also the most interesting aspect of it.
-While it does leave you with this uneasy feeling of “what will happen next?”, it also leaves the canvas blank for you to paint the life that you want paint for Jesse and Celine.
+While it does leave you with this uneasy feeling of “what will happen next?”, it also leaves the canvas blank for you to paint the life that you want to paint for Jesse and Celine.
 Does Jesse boards his plane and goes on to live his life with his wife and children.
-Or do he and Celine decide to stay together for rest of their lives?
+Or do he and Celine decide to stay together for the rest of their lives?
 It’s up to you how you imagine their lives to be.
-(Though, this is answered by ‘Before Midnight’, which I also feels spoils the pleasure of “not-knowing”.)
+(Though, this is answered by ‘Before Midnight’, which I also feel spoils the pleasure of “not-knowing”.)

-‘Before Sunset’ is such a masterful work that it, ultimately, becomes a mirror, by looking into which, you can judge your own relationships: Where you went wrong?
+‘Before Sunset’ is such a masterful work that it is a mirror, by looking into which, you can judge your own relationships: Where you went wrong?
 Who was actually “the one” for you?
-What opportunities you missed?
+What opportunities did you miss?
 What could have been?
-It’s one of the rarest of rare films where your own experience in life will enrich and nourish your experience with the film.
+It’s one of the rare films where your own experience in life will enrich and nourish your experience with the film.
 So, experience it, if you haven’t yet.